 Liability for the Platform and the App

-The supplier shall only be liable for faults in accordance with point 26.1 if the client has reported the fault to the supplier within a reasonable period of time after the fault was discovered by the client and if the client has stated and, if necessary, demonstrated the nature of the fault.
-The supplier shall be liable to pay damages if the fault has occurred due neglect on the part of the supplier, other than as provided for in point 27 below.
+The Supplier shall only be liable for faults in accordance with point 24.1 if the Client has reported the fault to the Supplier within a reasonable period of time after the fault was discovered by the Client and if the Client has stated and, if necessary, demonstrated the nature of the fault.
+The Supplier shall be liable to pay damages if the fault has occurred due to neglect on the part of the Supplier, other than as provided for in point 25 below.

-Any service levels for the Platform agreed by the parties shall be specified in the Ombori Grid Order Form.
+Any service levels for the Platform agreed by the parties shall be specified in the Special Terms and Conditions.

 circumstances for which the client has a contractual liability;

-If the parties have not specifically agreed any such price reduction or fine, the client shall be entitled to a reasonable reduction in the fees in accordance with point 26.1.
-The client shall not, over and above this, be entitled to damages or other compensation due to deficient fulfilment of agreed service levels, other than when the deficiency was a result of deliberate intent or gross negligence.
+If the parties have not specifically agreed any such price reduction or fine, the Client shall be entitled to a reasonable reduction in the fees in accordance with point 24.1.
+The Client shall not, over and above this, be entitled to damages or other compensation due to deficient fulfilment of agreed service levels, other than when the deficiency was a result of deliberate intent or gross negligence.

-The client shall only be entitled to claim sanctions in accordance with point 26 if the client has notified the supplier thereof in writing no later than 90 days after the client noticed, or should have noticed, the grounds for the claim.
+The Client shall only be entitled to claim sanctions in accordance with point 24 if the Client has notified the Supplier thereof in writing no later than 90 days after the Client noticed, or should have noticed, the grounds for the claim.

 Limitation of liability

-The parties’ liability for damages per calendar year shall be limited to a combined sum of 15% of the annual fee for the Service in question, unless otherwise specified in the Ombori Grid Order Form.
-Parties shall not, under any circumstances whatsoever, be liable for loss of profit or other indirect damage, nor does the liability include the counterparty’s liability to pay damages to a third party, other than in cases specified in point 18 or with regard to the client’s liability in accordance with point 19.2.
-The supplier shall not be liable for data loss other than when any such loss is caused by the supplier’s negligence in carrying out contracted undertakings with regard to backups.
-The limitation of liability in accordance with this point 28.1 does not apply in conjunction with personal injury, or with regard to the liability for compensation specified in points 18 and 19.2 or if the damage was due to deliberate intent or gross negligence.
+The parties’ liability for damages per calendar year shall be limited to a combined sum of 15% of the annual fee for the Subscription in question, unless otherwise specified in the Special Terms and Conditions.
+Parties shall not, under any circumstances whatsoever, be liable for loss of profit or other indirect damage, nor does the liability include the counterparty’s liability to pay damages to a third party, other than in cases specified in point 16 or with regard to the Client’s liability in accordance with point 17.2.
+The Supplier shall not be liable for data loss other than when any such loss is caused by the Supplier’s negligence in carrying out contracted undertakings with regard to backups.
+The limitation of liability in accordance with this point 25.1 does not apply in conjunction with personal injury, or with regard to the liability for compensation specified in points 16 and 17.2 or if the damage was due to deliberate intent or gross negligence.

 Parties shall, in order to retain their right to damages, submit claims for damages to the counterparty no later than within six months of the date when the damage occurred.